Entanglement bounds on the performance of quantum computing architectures: Rainbow times and isoperimetric number

-In the Supplemental Material \cite{SM}, we evaluate the rainbow time of a variety of graphs, such as the complete, star, and grid graphs.
-Although the computation of exact rainbow time is NP-hard in general \cite{Mohar1989}, we are able to calculate a rainbow time for these graphs as well as the hierarchical products and hierarchies presented in Ref.~\cite{Bapat2018}.
+Even though computation of the exact rainbow time is NP-hard for general graphs\,\cite{Mohar1989}, it can be approximated to within an $\mathcal{O}(\sqrt{\log N})$ factor~\cite{ASV2009}.
+There are also efficiently computable bounds on the rainbow time, including ones using the eigenvalues of the graph Laplacian\,\cite{Mohar1989}.
+Furthermore, for many specific graphs, we can evaluate the rainbow time efficiently.
+In Appendix~\ref{appx:graphs}, we have done this for the complete, star, and grid graphs, as well as the hierarchical products and hierarchies presented in Ref.~\cite{Bapat2018}.
 In particular, we compare hierarchies to $d$-dimensional grids and show that, for some parameters, hierarchies have lower rainbow time and lower total edge weight than grids, making them promising architectures for quantum computing.
-For general graphs, there are efficiently computable bounds on the rainbow time, including one using the eigenvalues of the graph Laplacian\,\cite{Mohar1989}.